 Marketing

 The MSc in Marketing has been specifically designed with the needs of current and future marketing professionals and managers in mind.
 The course will equip you with a comprehensive understanding of key foundations of the marketing discipline as well as providing you with a detailed understanding of the contemporary marketplace.
-In addition, you will learn how to apply the latest marketing theory and practice in an increasingly complex digital marketing environment.
+You will learn how to apply the latest marketing theory and practice in a dynamic business environment, within increasingly complex digital, ethical and sustainability parameters.

 Who is the course for?